Decide On Your Data Story Format

 Given that our book has emphasized the benefits of creating interactive visualizations, which invites audiences to engage with your data by floating their cursor over the charts and maps, we also encourage you to consider more interactive formats for your stories, such as:

-- website that combines textual narrative and interactive visualizations
+- Websites that combine textual narrative and interactive visualizations using iframes.

-- a data walk where community stakeholders move around and discuss connections to the story
+- A data walk format, where community stakeholders move around and discuss connections between their lived experiences and the data stories.

 Of course, different storytelling methods require you to tailor content to fit the format.
 Furthermore, not every format requires interactive visualizations, nor are they always the most appropriate choice.
 While the details are beyond the scope of this book, we encourage you not to fall into traditional mindsets and to think differently about ways to tell true and meaningful data stories.